The blessing amidst brokenness

 Grief is grief no matter what form it takes in our lives.
 Whether it is the loss of a loved one, a divorce, broken relationship, health issue, caregiving, empty nest, or job loss, etc…. the tribe is ok with our hurts, our shortcomings, growing pains and humanity.
 They become family, they know us and sympathize with what we are going through after a supportive talk.
 They are simply there and have our best interest in mind.
 Even when we embark on making poor decisions they execute tough love like any good, big sister or brother would.
 They want to protect us from harm and heartache and are trustworthy as they give advice.
 It’s important to point out that this is reciprocal – and it works like a well-oiled machine.
 They give of themselves with respect for healthy boundaries even if ours are weak.
 We all are flawed beings and recognize limitations that makes us all human.
 We can’t take one another for granted as roles in life change and kindness a priority.

-I look at my tribe in admiration and reflection…it’s the redeeming quality in brokenness, I reiterate.
+I look at my tribe in true admiration and reflection…it’s the redeeming quality in brokenness, I reiterate.
 It’s the gift I received from a shattered heart, struggles with doubts and disappointments.
 It’s these relationships that are a soft place to fall when everything around is hard.
 COVID has shown us the incredible value of time and the fragility of life and it’s a crucial lesson to recognize this.
 Lives have been shattered by the cruelty of this virus.
 Nothing is for certain and we have to be grateful for the imperfect good in our lives.
 Support is so crucially needed for so many, as the losses people are facing are unfathomable.
 Some are simply drowning in sorrow and inner conflict daily with mental health struggles.
 We all need a tribe, to be a part of one fosters growth, hope and supports our faith.
+Just ask and we show up.

 The irony of it all is that sometimes it takes life’s tough journeys to realize this blessing.
 If we all take an assessment of our good friends, our chosen family, the tribe provides a glimpse into the much needed compassion these days.
 With incredible gratitude that I and others have tribes to lean in on for comfort, love and care or provide for when needed, I’m truly, truly thankful for the benevolence that I can give and receive.